bhanuprakashtalluri/AgenticInsights/docs/endpoints.md

 }
 ```
 - **Description:** Update a recognition by id or uuid.
+- **Authorization:** Only the manager of the respective employee can perform this action (`Authorization: Bearer <manager token>`)

 ### Delete Recognition
 - **URL:** `/recognitions/single?id=1` or `/recognitions/single?uuid=...`
 - **Method:** DELETE
 - **Description:** Delete a recognition by id or uuid.
+- **Authorization:** Only the manager of the respective employee can perform this action

 ### Approve/Reject Recognition
 - **URL:** `/recognitions/approve?id=1` or `/recognitions/approve?uuid=...`
 - **Method:** PATCH
 - **Description:** Approve a recognition by id or uuid.
+- **Authorization:** Only the manager of the respective employee can perform this action

 - **URL:** `/recognitions/reject?id=1` or `/recognitions/reject?uuid=...`
 - **Method:** PATCH